DPO Symptoms: What to Expect From 1 to 12 Days Past Ovulation

 Days 1-6 Past Ovulation (1-6 DPO)

-The released egg is only viable and available for about 24 hours, meaning you need to have sexual intercourse in the five days before or 24 hours after ovulation for the best odds of pregnancy.
-Mira can assist you in tracking your ovulation for the most precise results.
+After the crucial moment of ovulation, the released egg is only viable and available for about 24 hours.
+You need to have sex in the five days before or the 24 hours after ovulation for the best odds of pregnancy.
+If the egg is successfully fertilized, it becomes an embryo and begins the process of development and prepares for implantation.

 1-6 DPO symptoms